 Cryptosporidiosis Statistics for Georgia

-Reported cases of cryptosporidiosis have been slightly higher from 2015-2018 than previous five years (2010-2014).
-Cryptosporidiosis reports are higher July through September and peak in August.
+Reported cases of cryptosporidiosis were slightly higher from 2015-2018 than previous three years (2012-2014) then reported cases decreased during the COVID-19 pandemic in 2020-2021.
+Cryptosporidiosis reports are higher in the summer months and peak in August.